powoods/Hop_NAM/README.md

 The R script also has additional code to calculate statistics across all NAM families and within family phenotype segregation tests.

-The shell script titled "NAM_parent_fastq_processing.sh" contains all code used to inspect and quality/adapter trim all raw fastq files for the NAM parents.
+The shell script titled "NAM_parent_fastq_processing.sh" contains all code used to process raw paired end fastq.gz files for NAM parents from start to finish (read trimmed to variant calling).

-The shell script titled "reference_genome_and_alignment_file_processing.sh" contains all code used to index the reference genome, align quality trimmed fastq files to the reference genome and process the subsequent alignment files.